Sleeping with sleep apnea is like sailing a sailboat without a rudder. It can be done, but it’s tough – and ultimately it can even be dangerous.

 All involve obstruction of your airway.
 The primary difference is the degree of blockage.
-With sleep apnea, your airway may partially or even completely collapse during the night.
-This causes you to wake gasping for breath.
+With apnea, your airway may partially or even completely collapse during the night.
+This causes you to wake to gasp for breath.

-In addition to snoring, other sleep apnea symptoms include:
+In addition to snoring, other apnea symptoms include:

-- A dry or sore throat upon awakening
+- A dry or a sore throat upon awakening

 - Frequent awakening or insomnia